trytouca/trytouca/docs/docs/cli/Readme.md

 By default, `touca config set` stores your configuration options into `~/.touca/profiles/default`.
-This is enough for most use cases but if you use the same machine for submitting test results for work and for personal projects, you may want to have two configuration profiles with different values for `api-url` and other parameters. `touca profile` lets you create and switch between your profiles.
+This is enough for most use cases but if you use the same machine for submitting test results for work and for personal projects, you may want to have separate configuration profiles with different values for `api-url` and other parameters. `touca profile` lets you create and switch between your profiles.